-Exercise-Induced Paradoxical Vocal Fold Motion (EI-PVFM) is more commonly called Vocal Cord Dysfunction (VCD), Paradoxical Vocal Fold Motion (PVFM) or Exercise Induced Laryngeal Obstruction (EILO).
+Exercise-induced laryngeal obstruction (EILO) is more commonly called Vocal Cord Dysfunction (VCD).
 It is a complex upper airway disorder that occurs in some athletes and is characterized by a closing of the vocal folds during breathing, resulting in a narrowing of the airway.
-Due to its complexity, Sharon Frank created a holistic* approach for treating EI-PVFM where Sharon connects with the patient on multiple levels: physically, intellectually, and emotionally.
+Due to its complexity, Sharon Frank created a holistic* approach for treating EILO where Sharon connects with the patient on multiple levels: physically, intellectually, and emotionally.
 And that is why she named it the P.I.E.
 Approach.

 The PHYSICAL (“P”) Component:

 There are 2 fundamental components of the “P” (Physical) piece of the P.I.E.
 Approach:

-- Buteyko Breathing Techniques: Buteyko breathing aims at restoring the body’s natural way to breathe.
+Buteyko Breathing Techniques: Buteyko breathing aims at restoring the body’s natural way to breathe.
 In therapy we use the principles and some of the methods of Buteyko breathing, which aim at normalizing the breathing pattern and optimizing oxygenation – from rest to exertion.
-Key benefits of using Buteyko breathing in treating EI-PVFM: proactive, practical, natural, calming, and can be used for managing stress beyond sports.
+Key benefits of using Buteyko breathing in treating EILO: proactive, practical, natural, calming, and can be used for managing stress beyond sports.

 Manual Therapy: A gentle, light-touch, hands-on technique (using a combination of myofascial release and some craniosacral techniques) to facilitate overall relaxation, balance of the nervous system, and release of muscle tension.
 It is based on osteopathic principles: that all systems in the body are interrelated and depend on each other for good health, that structure governs function, and that the body has the ability to heal itself.

 The INTELLECTUAL (“I”) Component:

 A core principle of the P.I.E.
-Approach is to have patients understand and recognize how each piece of the P.I.E. is related to the root cause of their breathing problem, and to the therapeutic processes used in treating EI-PVFM.
+Approach is to have patients understand and recognize how each piece of the P.I.E. is related to the root cause of their breathing problem, and to the therapeutic processes used in treating EILO.
 We explain the rationale for using this holistic approach, how it differs from traditional therapy methods, and the expected outcome and applications of using this approach.